tinymce/tinymce-docs/enterprise/check-spelling/index.md

 ## Downloading Spell Checker Pro

-A [{{site.productname}} Enterprise](https://www.tinymce.com/pricing/) subscription includes the ability to download and install a spell check as-you-type feature for the editor.
+A [{{site.sfenterpriseac}}](https://www.tinymce.com/pricing/) includes the ability to download and install a spell check as-you-type feature for the editor.

 **Spell Checker Pro** requires a [client-side plugin]({{ site.baseurl }}/plugins/tinymcespellchecker/) to be configured.
 It also requires an additional [server-side component]({{ site.baseurl }}/enterprise/server/) to be installed and configured.